arvogt/RainbowCap-project/README.md

 1. "LED-plate": This plate can be used as a part of the whole RainbowCap system, but can also be used as a universal plate for very simple LED experiments.
 2. "filter-plate": This plate is used as a holder for the optical filters and can only be used in combination with the LED plate.
 3. "adapter": This component connects the LED-plate with the spectroradiometer (CSS-45, Gigahertz-Optik GmbH, Germany) for calibrations.

+## Circuit plans
+Breadboard diagram and the circuit diagram of the illumination setup are attached.
+The credits go to Raik Paulat.